lukal-x/awesome-balkan-producthunt/README.md

 ### Project management

 - https://operately.com/ Other tools give you a blank canvas and no structure.
 Operately bakes in proven workflows — around goals, projects, and accountability — so your team makes consistent progress every week.

+### Talent platforms

+- https://bookbyskill.com/ https://bookbyskill.com/  Connect with skilled digital professionals for your projects.
+From web development to design, marketing to consulting - book the right talent instantly.